-- On-line use this online form.
-This is their preferred method, but is very, very limited for comment space. - Email to the following address:
+- On-line use this on-line form.
+This is their preferred method; however, comment space is limited.
+You can add an attachment to add further commentary. - Email to the following address:

 Subject line: Santa Fe Mountains Landscape Resiliency Project If attaching a document, please, use .doc, .txt, .pdf, or .rtf formats only.